bevansm/PLGSPL/docs/GRADESCOPE.md

 ## Importing Into Gradescope From PLGSPL

 1. Run `plgspl pdf ...` to generate the assignment pdf.
 Save the resulting "question map" csv.
+   - There may be an error message listing submissions you will need to manually pair.
+Take note.
 2. In Gradescope, click `Assignments > Create Assignment > Exam/Quiz`
 3. Use the sample pdf as your template
 4. Create the sample outline